Division of South and Central Asian Studies, Department of Oriental Languages; Stockholm University

 Yasmin Mandani teaches Hindi at the department.
 She is now connected to Karolinska Institutet.

-PhD candidate Leif Asplund is working on a dissertation project on the
+PhD candidate Leif Asplund has worked on a dissertation project regarding the

-Structure of Avadana stories in Nepal, and Newari influences on the Sanskrit versions of these.
-This requires studies of Nepalese manuscripts and Tibetan block prints.
-He was admitted to the department already in 1985 but made a long break before coming back to complete his research project.
+Structure of Avadana stories (about Buddha’s past lives) in Nepal, and Newari influences on the Sanskrit versions of these.
+He was admitted to the department already in 1985, and collected material –Nepalese manuscripts and Tibetan block prints – in 1986 but made a long break before coming back to complete his research project.
+He has received valuable assistance from the Nepal-German Manuscript Preservation Project

 PhD candidate Eleonor Kohli-Bakshi was admitted to the department in 1995.
 Her research project deals with the